TonyJem/FavoriteBookApp/README.md

 [References](#references)

 ## Description:
-The objective of this lab is to implement intermediate table view features into an app that keeps track of user's favorite books.
+The objective of this lab is to implement _Intermediate Table View_ features into an App that keeps track of user's favorite books.

 #### This app accomplish three main goals:
   1. Replace existing regular _View Controller_ with a _Static Table View_”